rakeshpriyad/spring-webflux-demo-mongo/Readme.md

 The application defines following REST APIs

 ```
+1. GET /emps - Get All Employee
-1. GET /tweets - Get All Tweets
+1. GET /depts - Get All Dept

+2. POST /emps - Create a new Employee
-2. POST /tweets - Create a new Tweet
+2. POST /depts - Create a new Dept

+3. GET /emps/{id} - Retrieve a Employee by Id
-3. GET /tweets/{id} - Retrieve a Tweet by Id
+3. GET /depts/{id} - Retrieve a Dept by Id

+4. PUT /emps/{id} - Update a Employee
-3. PUT /tweets/{id} - Update a Tweet
+4. PUT /depts/{id} - Update a Dept

+5. DELETE /emps/{id} - Delete a Employee
-4. DELETE /tweets/{id} - Delete a Tweet
+5. DELETE /depts/{id} - Delete a Dept

+6. GET /stream/emps - Stream Employee to a browser as Server-Sent Events
-4. GET /stream/tweets - Stream tweets to a browser as Server-Sent Events
+6. GET /stream/depts - Stream Dept to a browser as Server-Sent Events
 ```

 ## Running integration tests